CIA Tibetan program: 1958–1960

-In 1959, CIA issued assessment documents that highlighted the background, logistical issues, and the international fallout in regard to Tibet.
+In 1959, the CIA issued assessment documents that highlighted the background, logistical issues, and the international fallout in regard to Tibet.
 One paper, entitled "Tibet and China (Background Papers)", described the history and geography of Tibet.
 The CIA assessed that the economy of Tibet had not changed despite eight years of Chinese rule.
-The agency concluded that rebellions against Chinese communists would continue in Tibet throughout the years, but believed that the rebellions could not damage the iron-clad hold that China had on Tibet.
-The CIA believed that the Chinese aggression in Tibet had severely damaged China's standing within Afro-Asian countries, due to the ferocity of the invasion and the ensuing occupation.
-By invading a sovereign nation and forcing the Dalai Lama into exile, China had gone against the image as a neutral peacemaker in the region that they had been cultivating since the Bandung Conference in 1955 and shown themselves to be ruthless and willing to uproot an entire religion.
+The agency concluded that rebellions against Chinese communists would continue in Tibet throughout the years, but believed that the rebellions could not damage the hold that China had on Tibet.
+The CIA believed that the Chinese aggression in Tibet had severely damaged China's standing within Afro-Asian countries, going against its image as a neutral peacemaker in the region that they had been cultivating since the Bandung Conference in 1955.
 In the briefing note, the CIA stated that the governments of neutral Asian countries, notably India and Burma, had encouraged press and popular opposition to Chinese aggression in Tibet.
-This was despite the fact that the governments did not formally sanction China for their actions.
-The background paper specified that one of the strongest reactions to China's aggression was from Malaya, with their Foreign Minister actively condemning the action, likening it to the Soviet Union's harsh responses in Hungary.
-Prince Norodom Sihanouk from Cambodia also showed his sympathy to Tibet; "expressing surprise" that Prime Minister Nehru did not take firmer action against Peking.
-There were protests on China's repression in Tibet as shown in the section of the press in some countries such as Burma, Indonesia, Pakistan, the Philippines, Japan, and the United Arab Republic.
-The CIA also noted that the Chinese government reported there to be "only about 20,000" resistance forces still living in parts of southern and remote regions of Tibet and west China and that they would abandon their previous cautious policy to enforce assimilation of Tibetans to Chinese society.
+This was despite the fact that the governments did not formally sanction China for its actions.
+The background paper specified that one of the strongest reactions to China was from Malaya in which the Foreign Minister condemned the action and likened it to Soviet harsh responses in Hungary.
+Prince Norodom Sihanouk from Cambodia also showed his sympathy to Tibet and "expressing surprise" that Prime Minister Nehru did not take firmer action against Peking.
+There were protests on China's repression in Tibet, as shown in the press sections in some countries such as Burma, Indonesia, Pakistan, the Philippines, Japan, and the United Arab Republic.
+The CIA also noted that the Chinese government reported there to be "only about 20,000" resistance forces still living in parts of southern and remote regions of Tibet and west China and that they would abandon their previous cautious policy to enforce assimilation of Tibetans.
 Another report, "Logistical Problems of the Tibetan Campaign", studied the strengths, weaknesses, and power of the Chinese military in Tibet.
 The report concluded that the Chinese military had hundreds of thousands of soldiers at its disposal and had a good supply of aircraft, but identified the supply roads as a major weakness.
 The documents remained classified until the early 2000s.

 The CIA Tibetan Task Force continued the operation against Chinese forces alongside the Tibetan guerrilla army for another 15 years, until 1974.
-This is the same time that the monthly payments made to the Dalai Lama by the United States ceased.
+This was the same time that the United States ceased making monthly payments to the Dalai Lama.
 The goal was to keep Tibet autonomous both within Tibet and in the international community.